polymonster/pmtech/readme.md

 **Usage**

 - Take a look at the [Building](https://github.com/polymonster/pmtech/wiki/Building) instructions to get started.
-- All features in pmtech are demonstarted and unit tested through [examples](https://github.com/polymonster/pmtech/wiki/Examples).
+- All features in pmtech are demonstrated and unit tested through [examples](https://github.com/polymonster/pmtech/wiki/Examples).

 **Media**